husamettinarabaci/rustExam/en/questions/section-06/question-57.md

-## 📚 Section: Error Handling
+## 📘 Section: Functions II
-### 🔹 Category: Handling Multiple Errors
+### 🔹 Category: Trait Bounds in Functions
-#### ❓ Question 57: Handling multiple error types
+#### ❓ Question 57: Function with trait bound parameter

-Write a Rust function that handles multiple error types.
+Write a Rust program that demonstrates a function with a trait bound parameter:

-- Define a function that can return either an I/O error or a parsing error.
+- Define a function that takes a parameter constrained by a trait (e.g., `Display`).
-- Use the `Box<dyn std::error::Error>` type for the error.
+- Call this function from `main` with at least two different types that implement the trait.

-🔧 **Task:** Show how to handle multiple error types in a single function in Rust.
+🔧 **Task:** Show how to use trait bounds in function parameters in Rust.